 This may sound a little cliché, but it’s true: take the time to master your skills.
 I encourage you to look through the readily available resources catered to the product design community.
 Also, don’t be afraid to put yourself out there.
 Whether attending meet-ups, expanding your network, or applying for a position you’re not sure you will meet all the requirements for, go for it!

 I also want to remind everyone that your perspective matters.
 Each of us brings a whole new set of experiences to the table, and that’s important for a team to succeed.
 In my case, every project I’ve ever worked on taught me something that I can apply to future projects with my team at TTT.

 To finish off my blog post, I’d like to share some pretty cool concepts I got to develop with TTT that I’m very proud of!
 These UI concepts were really fun to work on, and they allowed me to explore my creative side while also improving my overall skills.

 About TTT’s Design Team

 We have a diverse Design Team with processes designed to keep the user at the center of the products we deliver to our clients.
-If you want to learn more about the fun things that TTT Studios’ Design Team gets into, check out TTT’s dribbble portfolio to see some of their creative concepts.
+If you want to learn more about the fun things that TTT Studios’ Design Team gets into, check out TTT’s dribbble portfolio and our case studies to see some of their creative concepts.